-The CDC906 is designed in a RFSiGe process technology.
-This process gives excellent performance in linearity, low power consumption, best-in-class noise performance and good isolation characteristic between the on-chip components.
+The CDCE906 is designed using the RFSiGe process technology.
+This process gives excellent performance in linearity, low power consumption, best-in-class noise performance and good isolation characteristics between the on-chip components.

-The good isolation was a major criteria to use the RFSiGe process as it minimizes the coupling effect.
-Even if all three PLLs are active and all outputs are on, the noise suppression is clearly above 50 dB.
-Figure 31 and Figure 32 show an example of noise coupling, spur-suppression, and power supply noise rejection of CDC906.
+The good isolation is a major benefit of the RFSiGe process because it minimizes the coupling effect.
+Even if all three PLLs are active and all outputs are on, the noise suppression is well above 50 dB.
+Figure 31 and Figure 32 show an example of noise coupling, spur-suppression, and power supply noise rejection of CDCE906.
 Die respective measurement conditions are shown in Figure 31 and Figure 32.